-Cocoa pod borer (Conopomorpha cramerella, CPB), a moth that lays eggs on the surface of cocoa pods, has recently been found in East New Britain and West Sepik provinces.
-The larvae burrow into the pod and eat the pulp (Figure 11).
-Pods ripen unevenly, and the beans clump together.
-CPB has the potential to devastate PNG cocoa crops.
+Cocoa pod borer (Conopomorpha cramerella, CPB), a moth that lays eggs on the surface of cocoa pods, is now found in all the major cocoa-growing regions of PNG.
+The adults lay eggs on the pods.
+On hatching, the larvae burrow into the pods and eat the pulp, and the beans clump together, making them unusable.
+Externally the larvae cause uneven ripening of the pods.
+See Figure 11.
+CPB has the potential to devastate PNG cocoa crops if not managed.